Frequently Asked Questions

 We e-mail a confirmation to applicants that we have received your application.
 The email will come from firstname.lastname@example.org.
 Depending on your mail server it may be directed to your junk mail box.
 If we have requested your Credential Assembly Service (CAS) Law School Report, then we have received your application.
 If we do not request your CAS report within three weeks of submitting your application, please contact our office.

 Do I qualify for an application fee waiver?

-American University Washington College of Law has waived the application fee for the fall 2013 admissions cycle.
+American University Washington College of Law has waived the application fee for all applications submitted by December 31, 2013.

 What factors are weighted most heavily in the admissions process?